mandaris/stoot/README.md

 This plugin does not cover the case of text that is content sensitive.

 Also, I _DO_ know that I could use the iframe that mastodon provides to embed a post, but choose this as an option as it better integrates with the style of my blog.

+## Version History
+1.0.0
+: Initial release

+1.0.1
+: Removed width so that the blockquote expands as needed